European Car of the Year: 1970s

+1980s

+Lancia finally achieved recognition a year later in 1980 when its stylish new Delta hatchback was voted European Car of the Year.

-Ford finally achieved success in the contest when its MK3 Escort, the first of that model line to feature front-wheel drive or a hatchback, sealed the award for 1981, fighting off competition from British Leyland's crucial Austin Metro supermini and the Fiat Panda.
-A year later, the accolade was perhaps surprisingly won by the Renault 9, which managed to finish ahead of the more widely well regarded Opel Ascona/Vauxhall Cavalier and the MK2 Volkswagen Polo.
+Ford finally achieved success in the contest when the Escort MkIII, the first of that model line to feature front-wheel drive or a hatchback, sealed the award for 1981, fighting off competition from British Leyland's crucial Austin Metro supermini and the Fiat Panda.
+A year later in 1982, the accolade was perhaps surprisingly won by the Renault 9, which managed to finish ahead of the more widely well regarded Opel Ascona C and the MK2 Volkswagen Polo.
 The 1983 award was won by the Audi 100, which narrowly finished ahead of the slightly smaller and similarly aerodynamic Ford Sierra.

 The 1984 award saw two new superminis finish well ahead of the nearest contenders.
 The Fiat Uno was Fiat's fourth success in the history of the award, finishing slightly ahead of the Peugeot 205.
-A year later, General Motors finally achieved recognition when its latest version of the Opel Kadett/Vauxhall Astra sealed it.
-Ford achieved a second victory in the 1986 contest with its new Scorpio/Granada flagship Which unsuccessful in the American market.
+A year later in 1985, General Motors finally achieved recognition when its latest version of the Opel Kadett/Vauxhall Astra sealed it.
+Ford achieved a second victory in the 1986 contest with its new Scorpio/Granada flagship.
 General Motors made it two victories in three years when its own flagship model, the Opel Omega/Vauxhall Carlton, won the award for 1987.

 19 years after the 504 gave Peugeot its first European Car of the Year, the French carmaker finally enjoyed its second triumph in the competition when its mid-range 405 saloon won the 1988 award by a wide margin.
-A year later, Fiat became the first manufacturer to win the award five times when its ground-breaking new Tipo achieved victory.
+A year later in 1989, Fiat became the first manufacturer to win the award five times when its ground-breaking new Tipo achieved victory.